 collation_database) that are in effect on this SQL node at the time the statement is executed.

-NDB metadata change detection.
+NDB metadata change detection and synchronization.
 NDB 8.0.16 implements a new mechanism for detection of updates to metadata for data objects such as tables, tablespaces, and log file groups with the MySQL data dictionary.
 This is done using a thread, the

 NDBmetadata change monitor thread, which runs in the background and checks periodically for inconsistencies between the